-The kids love banana bread for breakfast: you may have tried this banana chestnut coffee cake recipe, inspired by a UK celebrity chef with the coffee but, in the end, it needed LESS THEN HALF of the sugar.
+The kids love banana bread for breakfast.
+We started with an Italian-style banana coffee cake, inspired by a UK celebrity chef with the coffee - who put in way too much sugar.

 Are Chestnuts and Conkers the Same?

-The conkers from horse chestnut trees are not edible – unlike the sweet edible chestnuts so popular in France.
+The conkers from horse chestnut trees are not edible - unlike the sweet edible chestnuts (marrons) so popular in France.
+See more on the chestnut page.

-The edible chestnuts are so popular in both France and in Corsica.
-As you may know, my husband is Corsican, and they love using chestnut flour in many recipes (have you tried this Chestnut Flour Tart with Pumpkin and Mushrooms?
-It’s Autumn on a plate!)
+The edible chestnuts are particularly popular in both France's Ardèche (known for the crème de marrons) and in Corsica.
+As you may know, my husband is Corsican, and they love using chestnut flour in many recipes - have you tried this Autumnal Chestnut Flour Tart with Pumpkin and Mushrooms?

-Just so you know, chestnut flour does tend to make cakes rise less, so although it doesn’t look the most photogenic of cakes, the taste is what counts.
-It’s so good!
-Can’t find chestnut flour, replace with spelt or buckwheat flour.
+Just so you know, chestnut flour does tend to make cakes rise less, so although it doesn't look the most photogenic of cakes, the taste is what counts.
+It's so good!
+Can't find chestnut flour?
+Replace with spelt or buckwheat flour or just use plain flour.

 What is a Popular French Cake?